Co-creation & Stakeholder Engagement (online programme)

 Corporate communications have traditionally been associated with conveying the organisation’s messages to its diverse stakeholders.
 However, in such a hyper-connected environment – in which customers and many stakeholders are gaining increasing power – firms need to find new ways to listen to all stakeholders, and to involve them in strategic decision-making processes.

-In this three-day masterclass, you will learn how organisations can use co-creation to strengthen relationships with stakeholder groups.
+In this four-day masterclass, you will learn how organisations can use co-creation to strengthen relationships with stakeholder groups.
 You will get new insights for using co-creation in innovation, then you and your fellow participants will discuss how co-creation strategies can also be applied to corporate communications.

-In this three-day programme, you will:
+In this four-day programme, you will: